 The sky darkens, light rain begins to fall as the wind picks up, and then it happens... a tornado siren starts it's familiar wail.
 Is this the real thing?
 And is the storm headed in your direction?
 Or could it be a false alarm that seemingly comes more often these days?
 You flip on the local news station and your trusted meteorologist is going "wall-to-wall" - but talking about a storm in another part of the viewing area.
 Or perhaps you are out at the park, or enjoying a ballgame, or otherwise occupied and don't have access to a TV or radio station.
 How will you know if this is the time you really SHOULD take cover?
-Introducing StormWatch+, the newest technology in mobile weather alerting from Cirrus Weather Solutions.
+Introducing StormWatch+, mobile weather alerting from Cirrus Weather Solutions.

 What is StormWatch+?

 StormWatch+ is a unique, personalized service that puts the meteorologist in the palm of your hand by sending alerts to your smartphone or tablet whenever severe weather threatens your specific location.
 Combining storm-based warnings issued by the National Weather Service (referred to as polygons) and a user's precise location, alerts are sent only if their registered location is directly threatened.

 StormWatch+ keeps you from becoming "siren-weary" and "overwarned" by only alerting you if you are in the path of the storm.
 If sirens or your NOAA Weather Radio sound the alarm, but you do NOT receive a StormWatch+ alert, you are NOT in the NWS-warned area.* Though you should continue to pay close attention to a local weather source, the warning issued by the National Weather Service does not directly impact your location.
 This is what we call "peace of mind" and you can have it for less than the cost of a meal at your favorite fast casual restaurant!

 Why should I use StormWatch+?